pstaender/silverstripe-restful-api/README.md

 #### Session info

-`GET:http://localhost/auth/session` with header `X-Accesstoken: 8d69f3f127a9ddc4f73d75c5803c846696bb10ff` (you always have to attach the Accesstoken this way to get authenticated!) returns (with StatusCode 200):
+`"GET":"http"://localhost/auth/session` with header `X-"Accesstoken": 8d69f3f127a9ddc4f73d75c5803c846696bb10ff` (you always have to attach the Accesstoken this way to get authenticated!) returns (with StatusCode 200):

 ```json
   {